-- (1) The risk committee shall have a minimum of three members, a majority of which (including the chairman) shall be independent non-executive directors. - (2) The risk committee shall: - (a) review the risks facing the company; - (b) assess the importance of each area of risk to the company's strategy and objectives; - (c) assess the extent to which risks shall be accepted, be subject to mitigation or removed; - (d) consider the effectiveness of risk mitigation measures; and - (e) make recommendations to the Board on its risk management strategy, taking account of the provisions of Code paragraph (7). - (3) The risk committee shall report on its activities in the annual report.
+- (1) The risk committee shall have a minimum of three members, a majority of which (including the chairman) shall be independent, non-executive directors. - (2) The risk committee shall: - (a) review the risks facing the company: - (b) assess the importance of each area of risk to the company's strategy and objectives; - (c) assess the extent to which risks shall be accepted, be subject to mitigation or removed; - (d) consider the effectiveness of risk mitigation measures; and - (e) make recommendations to the Board on its risk management strategy, taking account of the provisions of Code paragraph (7); - (f) assess the Chief Risk Officer on an annual basis; - advising the Board on the overall current and future risk tolerance/appetite and strategy for various risks including AML/CFT risks; - (h) overseeing Senior Management's implementation of the risk strategy; - (3) The risk committee shall report on its activities in the annual report.